Adversarial Policies: Attacking Deep Reinforcement Learning: Training: hyperparameters and computational infrastructure

 \section{Training: hyperparameters and computational infrastructure}

-Table~\ref{tab:appendix:training:hyperparams} gives the hyperparameters used for training.
+Table~\ref{tab:appendix:training:hyperparams} specifies the hyperparameters used for training.
 The number of environments was chosen for performance reasons after observing diminishing returns from using more than 8 parallel environments.
+The total timesteps was chosen by inspection after observing diminishing returns to additional training.
 The batch size, mini-batches, epochs per update, entropy coefficient and learning rate were tuned via a random search with 100 samples on two environments, \textit{Kick and Defend} and \textit{Sumo Humans}.
-The total time steps was chosen by inspection after observing diminishing returns to additional training.
 All other hyperparameters are the defaults in the \texttt{PPO2} implementation in Stable Baselines~\parencite{stable-baselines}.

+We repeated the hyperparameter sweep for fine-tuning victim policies for the defense experiments, but obtained similar results.
+For simplicity, we therefore chose to use the same hyperparameters throughout.

 We used a mixture of in-house and cloud infrastructure to perform these experiments.
 It takes around 8 hours to train an adversary for a single victim using 4 cores of an Intel Xeon Platinum 8000 (Skylake) processor.